Thalhammer/snowman/README.md

 ### Personal models
 Training personal models is now possible using the `enroll` utility build along the library.
 While the resulting model is not bit identical with models trained using the original library, it is identical to 5 digits of precision.
 The remaining differences are most likely a result of rounding errors within the process and should not affect the performance of the model.

+### Usage
+As before the main interface is `snowboy-detect.h` which includes the well known `snowboy::SnowboyDetect`, `snowboy::SnowboyVad`, `snowboy::SnowboyPersonalEnroll` and `snowboy::SnowboyTemplateCut` classes.
+Those classes provide a very high level interface to snowboy that should be sufficient for most applications.
+There is also a file `snowboy-detect-c.h` file which provides a C wrapper for the beforementioned classes and should make integration into other languages a lot easier.

 ### Contributing

 Any help would be highly appreciated.
 I am particularly looking for people with knowledge of machine